The Kahns Tea Store 1909 calendar plate is my Treasure Chest Thursday post.

 But even as a teenager, I was confused about this German Grandpa Kahns.
 The grandpa I’d heard of was Austrian and named Hann.
 Kahns?
 Hann?
 Kahn?
 Hahn?
 Had he changed his name?
 Were we German or Austrian?

 Separating Kahns from Hanns

-On my mother’s side of the family, Carl Wilhelm Kahns was my great-grandmother Anna Schumann Kirschstein’s second husband.
-Anna and her first husband, Bruno Kirschstein, had three children, the eldest of whom was my grandmother, Edith.
-The Kirschsteins divorced in 1905, a fact little spoken of even years after the fact.
+On my mother’s side of the family, Carl Wilhelm Kahns married my great-grandmother Anna Schumann Kirschstein.
+This was the second marriage for them both.
+Anna and her first husband, Bruno Kirschstein, had four children, the eldest of whom was my grandmother, Edith.
+The Kirschsteins acrimoniously divorced in 1905.
+This fact was shrouded in shame, little spoken of even years after the fact.

-A few years ago, my mother entered assisted living, her antiques auctioned off and her house, where we had lived since 1951, sold.
-Wanting to stay out of the inevitable dramas that occur when families divide heirlooms, I asked my mother for just one thing: the Kahns tea store 1909 calendar plate.
+A few years ago, my mother entered assisted living, her antiques auctioned off, and her house, where we had lived since 1951, sold.
+I determined to stay out of the inevitable dramas that occur when fractured families divide heirlooms.
+So I asked my mother for just one thing: the Kahns tea store 1909 calendar plate.

 The Tea Store